Many people can have problems with teenagers when teaching. Here are some guidelines for a general attitude you can adopt in the classroom.

-1) Adopt a relaxed, informal posture the first time the children are likely to see you; e.g. sit on a chair that is facing backwards (but you face forwards!) or "sit" against a table, etc. i.e. avoid clasping a neat little clipboard under your arm, standing up rigidly straight to scrutinise the audience.
+- Adopt a relaxed, informal posture the first time they are likely to see you, e.g. leaning against a table.
+Try to avoid standing rigidly or scrutinising the audience.
 This demonstrates clearly to your audience that you feel insecure before them.

-2) Teenagers do not care as much about what you think as what their peers think of them.
-Do not belittle them in front of their peers, if you can avoid it.
+- Teenagers do not care as much about what you think as what their peers think of them.
+Do not belittle them in front of their peers.

-3) Do not try to be "one of them", you are the adult and they need to know that you are secure being you.
-They will need you to help them to sort out their friendship, tolerance and other problems with their peers.
+- Do not try to be 'one of them'.
+You are the adult and they need to know that you are secure being you.
+They will need you to help them to sort out their friendships, tolerance and other problems with their peers.
 They want to know that you will listen to them.
 They want to know that, whatever goes wrong one day, that you will start afresh the next.
 That every day is a renewed opportunity to be considered a pleasant human being again and to try again to live up to your expectations.

-7) Whenever possible, base your teaching around group activities.
-Give clear instructions and get them on with it, removing the focus from yourself as soon as this is not strictly necessary.
+- Whenever possible, base your teaching around group activities.
+Give clear instructions and let them get on with it, removing the focus from yourself as soon as this is not strictly necessary.

-8) Try to channel their energies as opposed to squashing theirs to replace theirs with yours.
+- Try to channel their energies as opposed to squashing them to replace theirs with yours.